 The City developed and adopted its first shoreline master program with the help of a citizen advisory group in 1976.
 The Master Program was subsequently amended several times during the intervening years.
-For the current comprehensive update, the City prepared a Shoreline Analysis Report which includes a comprehensive inventory of the natural characteristics, present land uses, and patterns of ownership along the City's shoreline that provides a substantial information base for understanding ecological functions and other considerations for the development of this Master Program update.
+For the 2016 comprehensive update, the City prepared a

+Shoreline Analysis Report which includes a comprehensive inventory of the natural characteristics, present land uses, and patterns of ownership along the City's shoreline that provides a substantial information base for understanding ecological functions and other considerations for the development of and amendments to this Master Program.
+The City completed a 2022 periodic review with amendments to reflect changes in State law and rules, keep pace with the City's Comprehensive Plan and development regulations, and to consider local circumstances, new information and improved data.
+The City will continue periodic reviews on an 8-year cycle or as required by the Act.

-The Shoreline Analysis Report provides the following information for Castle Rock.
+The 2014 Shoreline Analysis Report provides the following information for Castle Rock.
 The Castle Rock Assessment Unit has 170 acres of shoreline jurisdiction covering 6.6 miles of river and streams.
 Much of the Castle Rock shoreline is owned by the City and managed for a variety of public access uses.
 Approximately 10 percent of the area in the assessment unit is mapped as wetlands by the National Wetlands Inventory.
-Approximately 50 percent of the area is within the floodway.
+Approximately 50 percent of the assessment unit is in the mapped floodplain, and another 24 percent of the shoreline area is within the floodway.
 A certified levee within the City limits occupies approximately 45 percent of the shoreline length along the east bank of the Cowlitz River within the City's jurisdiction.
 Priority species and habitats are limited to the shoreline waterbodies, which provide migratory, rearing, and potential spawning areas for six species of priority and listed salmonids.